unodel74/Curso-Data-Science/README.md

-# Set of machine learning exercises
+# Set of data science exercises